Sensory Friendly Centre County

 Approximately 1 in 5 people are affected by a sensory processing disorder (SPD), a condition which affects the way the brain processes and responds to sensory input.
 Because the brain is unable to "filter" and interpret stimuli effectively, people with SPD may be oversensitive to certain stimuli, undersensitive, or both.

 Everyday environments can create an overwhelming feeling of anxiety, "sensory overload," or even physical pain in someone with SPD.
 This can make everyday activities like shopping, eating out, or attending a performance difficult.
-Although many people with autism also have sensory processing disorder, not everyone with SPD has autism.
+Sensory Processing Disorder affects all ages.
+It commonly occurs alongside neurodivergent conditions such as autism, ADHD, and anxiety, but not everyone with those conditions has SPD.

 Sensory Processing Disorder affects everybody differently, but the following senses are most commonly affected:

-Visual: Individuals with this kind of sensory processing disorder may be especially sensitive to light, glare, or visual clutter.
+Individuals with this kind of sensory processing disorder may be especially sensitive to light, glare, or visual clutter.
+They may also need extra time with reading, judging distances, or recognizing objects.

-Auditory: Individuals with an auditory processing disorder may perceive everyday sounds as much louder or quieter than others do, and they may need extra time to process verbal instructions.
+Individuals with an auditory processing disorder may perceive everyday sounds as much louder or quieter than others do, and they may need extra time to process verbal instructions.
+Hearing loss is three times more prevalent in individuals with autism and can cause anxiety, making communication and social interactions challenging.
+This informative page from the National Council on Aging contains excellent information on hearing loss and anxiety, including practical tips and strategies from experts.

-Bodily Awareness: Also called proprioception, this sense uses information from our muscles and joints to tell us where our body is in space.
-People who have difficulty processing this kind of input may bump into people or objects, or feel a frequent need to jump, spin, or move.
+Also called proprioception, this sense uses information from our muscles and joints to tell us where our body is in space.
+People who have difficulty processing this kind of input may bump into people or objects, have difficulty keeping their balance, or feel a frequent need to jump, spin, or move.

 There is no charge for the bags or the training, however donations are always welcome to help us sustain this valuable program and bring sensory inclusiveness to even more places in the community!